Evil Dead: Hail to the King

-Evil Dead: Hail to the King is a survival horror video game developed by Heavy Iron Studios and published by THQ.
+Evil Dead: Hail to the King is a 2000 survival horror video game developed by Heavy Iron Studios and published by THQ.
 Released for the PlayStation, Dreamcast, and Microsoft Windows, the game acts as a sequel to the 1992 film Army of Darkness.
-This was the second video game released to be based on the Evil Dead film franchise, following the 1984 title The Evil Dead, and was also the first video game to be developed by Heavy Iron Studios.
+It was the second video game released to be based on the Evil Dead film franchise, following the 1984 title The Evil Dead, and the first to be developed by Heavy Iron Studios.

 Gameplay

 Evil Dead: Hail to the King functions much like a Resident Evil game, containing similar features such as pre-rendered backgrounds and semi-fixed camera angles, as well as limited ammunition and fuel for the chainsaw.
 The player controls the character by pushing the d-pad or analog stick left or right to rotate the character and then move the character forward or backwards by the pushing the d-pad up or down.

 Enemies the player faces include the Deadites, animated skeletons, and possessed "Hellbillies" and Wolverine scouts.